AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher.md

 Again, certain points should be noted:

-* Auto invalidation is typically used when the inter-relations are complex e.g. for HTML pages.
+* Auto invalidation is typically used when the inter-relations are complex, such as HTML pages.
 These pages contain links and navigation entries, so they usually have to be updated after a content update.
-If you have automatically generated PDF or picture files, you may choose to auto-invalidate those too.
+If you have automatically generated PDF or picture files, you may choose to auto-invalidate those files too.
-* Auto-invalidation does not involve any action by the dispatcher at update time, except for touching the statfile.
+* Auto-invalidation does not involve any action by the Dispatcher at update time, except for touching the statfile.
 However, touching the statfile automatically renders the cache content obsolete, without physically removing it from the cache.

 ## How Dispatcher returns Documents {#how-dispatcher-returns-documents}